JannisJost/JannisJost/README.md

 # Hey there 👋
 I am a computer science student who really likes to code.
 I mainly use Java to create my own applications.
-I started to code two years ago.
-I really want to improve my skills even more and also expand my knowledge on different coding languages and computers in general.
+I started to code two years ago and really want to improve my skills even more and also expand my knowledge on different coding languages and computers in general.

 # My Projects